A lot or a little?

-Some elements of UNDER THE NEVER SKY may seem overly familiar, but there's enough originality in the book's plot, character, and setting to raise this opening installment in a new series above the ordinary.
+Some elements here may seem overly familiar, but there's enough originality in the book's plot, character, and setting to raise this opening installment in a new series above the ordinary.
 Issues that seem underdeveloped will presumably be addressed in future volumes.
 Many readers will be eager for Volume 2, but the setup isn't yet a slam-dunk.
 Author Veronica Rossi still needs to prove that she can maintain her story over at least three installments.

 Families can talk about whether being physically connected to a virtual world like the Realm would be an advantage.
 What are the benefits of being continuously "plugged in"?
 What might the downside be?